top of page

 Videos

-Compagnia de’ Colombari’s KING LEAR, adapted and directed by Karin Coonrod, is a primal, physical and potent immersive “paper crown” Lear that strips the Shakespearian classic to its essence.
+Compagnia de’ Colombari’s KING LEAR is a primal, physical, and potent “paper crown” Lear that strips the Shakespearean classic to its essence.
 Coonrod utilizes her signature “multiplicity” to shift and deepen audiences’ connection with the characters.
-Ten diverse actors ranging in age and gender all embody King Lear at the beginning and conduct a radical take-over of the text and the space.
-Their unity fragments as they tear off their paper crowns and transform into other roles, competing for influence and diminishing the legion of Lears by their existence.
-Through a vigorous exploration of the characters’ egos, motivations, and power dynamics, the actors dig deep into the internal and external voyage of a stubborn, fractured soul who must lose everything to find himself.
+Ten diverse actors, ranging in age and gender, embody King Lear at the beginning and conduct a radical takeover of the text and space.
+Their unity fractures as they tear off their paper crowns and assume other roles, competing for influence and diminishing the legion of Lears.
+Through a vigorous exploration of the characters’ egos, motivations, and power dynamics, the actors delve deeply into the internal and external journey of a stubborn, fractured soul who must lose everything to find himself.
 Transformation takes place in the apocalypse.
-Coonrod’s production commands us to, as Kent says to King Lear, “See better.”
+Coonrod’s immersive production commands us to, as Kent demands of King Lear, “See better.”

 PRESS & REVIEWS: